Are The Police Tracking Your Vehicle?

-GPS trackers may be more commonly associated with business fleet management, but most people might be surprised to know that surveillance GPS vehicle trackers are actually becoming most popular among police agencies.
-There are multiple reasons why so many police agencies are now investing in covert GPS trackers, but one of the main reasons is because the devices can conduct surveillance operations 24/7 without ever having to put a uniformed officer in danger.
-All a police officer needs to do is place a hidden GPS tracker to the belly of any target vehicle and the high-powered car tracking unit will do the rest!
+GPS trackers may be more commonly associated with business fleet management, but most people might be surprised to know that surveillance GPS vehicle trackers are actually becoming the most popular among police agencies.
+There are multiple reasons why so many police agencies are now investing in covert GPS trackers, but one of the main reasons is that the devices can conduct surveillance operations 24/7 without ever having to put a uniformed officer in danger.
+All a police officer needs to do is place a hidden GPS tracker on the belly of any target vehicle and the high-powered car tracking unit will do the rest!
 The car tracker will record second-by-second, documenting an assortment of vehicle driving activities.
 No costly overtime, no officers in danger, and tons of valuable data that can be used in a court of law.

 - Underneath a truck or vehicle (attached with a magnet)